Our companies are backed by the Best Pick Guarantee. Call one today!

 How do you find a landscaper?
 Sounds like a silly question, right?
 Flipping through your most recent edition of Best Pick Reports is an excellent place to start.
 Plan to interview a few contractors, ask lots of questions, and tour properties in their portfolio.

 - Narrow your list of potential landscapers to three solid candidates.
 Then, ask each contractor the same questions.
 Posing the same set of questions to your top choices will help you make an apples-to-apples comparison.

 - Always ask to see proof of general liability insurance and (if required by your state) workers’ compensation insurance.
 We verify all state-required insurance coverage for all of our Best Pick companies.
 However, policies do expire and can be cancelled, so always check a company’s insurance coverage yourself.

 10 Important Questions to Ask a Landscape Contractor

 1. Where do you source your plants, shrubs, and trees?

 While you don’t necessarily have to opt for native species, do make sure that your landscaper uses plants that are grown in your area.
 Why?

 - They’ll likely cost less.
 Shipping plants from other parts of the country isn’t free.

 - They’ll be more likely to thrive.
-Plants that have to adjust to brand-new growing conditions will be more susceptible to disease and pests while they’re getting accustomed to their new surroundings.
+Plants that have to adjust to brand-new growing conditions are more susceptible to disease and pests while they’re settling in.